Kūkai: Kūkai devotion and mantra

+南 無 大 師 遍 照 金 剛The mantra means "homage (namu) great teacher (daishi) henjō kongō (Vairocana vajra, Kūkai's secret tantric name).
+It could be rendered in Sanskrit as namo mahāguru vairocana vajra.
+The modern form of the Hōgō was widely used at least by the Muromachi period (1336–1573).
+It may have been created by the Shingon priest Dōhan (道範, 1178–1252) and is found in his Himitsu nenbutsu shō.

 Stories and legends

 Kūkai's prominence in Japanese Buddhism has spawned numerous stories and legends about him.
 When searching for a place on Mount Kōya to build a temple, Kūkai was said to have been welcomed by two Shinto deities of the mountain—the male Kariba, and the female Niu.
 Kariba was said to have appeared as a hunter, and guided Kūkai through the mountains with the help of a white dog and a black dog.
 Later, both Kariba and Niu were interpreted as manifestations of the Buddha Vairocana, the central figure in Shingon Buddhism and subject of Kūkai's lifelong interest.

 Another legend tells the story of Emon Saburō, the wealthiest man in Shikoku.
 One day, a mendicant monk came to his house, seeking alms.
 Emon refused, broke the pilgrim's begging bowl, and chased him away.
 After this, his eight sons fell ill and died.
 Emon realized that Kūkai was the affronted pilgrim and set out to seek his forgiveness.
 Having traveled round the island twenty times clockwise in vain, he undertook the route in reverse.
 Finally, he collapsed exhausted and on his deathbed.
 Kūkai appeared to grant absolution.
 Emon requested that he be reborn into a wealthy family in Matsuyama so that he might restore a neglected temple.
 Dying, he clasped a stone.
 Shortly afterwards a baby was born with his hand grasped tightly around a stone inscribed "Emon Saburō is reborn."
 When the baby grew up, he used his wealth to restore the Ishite-ji (石手寺), in which there is an inscription from 1567 recounting the tale.

 According to one legend, male same-sex love was introduced into Japan by Kūkai.
-Historians however, point that this is probably not true, since Kūkai was an enthusiastic follower of monastic regulations.
-Nonetheless, the legend served to "affirm same-sex relation between men and boys in 17th century Japan."
+Historians, however, point that this is probably not true since Kūkai was an enthusiastic follower of monastic regulations.
+Nonetheless, the legend served to "affirm same-sex relation between men and boys in 17th-century Japan."